Guinea1/sqldisplay/README.md

 ## An extremely simple package to make displaying SQL queries much easier

+### How does it work?
+It simply takes cursor.description, as well as the query result and turns it into a readable format

 ### How do I use it?
 Pretty simple, just install with pip(3):
 `pip3 install sqldisplay`